Asha Weinstein Agrawal, PhD

 Education Director and National Transportation Finance Center Director

-Dr. Agrawal’s research on contemporary policy issues is regularly cited in the popular media.
-Stories quoting her or citing her work have appeared in such outlets as The Washington Post (gas taxes and mileage fees), CNN (electric vehicle policy), CBS Evening News (mileage fees), ABC News/KGO-TV (mileage fees), the San Diego Union-Tribune (transit fare policy), WBUR (the history of traffic congestion), and the San Francisco Chronicle (transportation taxes).
+Her research on contemporary policy issues is regularly cited in the popular media, including stories in The Washington Post (gas taxes and mileage fees), CNN (electric vehicle policy), CBS Evening News (mileage fees), ABC News/KGO-TV (mileage fees), the San Diego Union-Tribune (transit fare policy), WBUR (the history of traffic congestion), and the San Francisco Chronicle (transportation taxes).

 Dr. Agrawal earned a B.A. from Harvard University, an M.Sc. from the London School of Economics and Political Science, and a Ph.D. from the University of California, Berkeley.